-(4) The amount shown for Mr. Saxe represent a cash automobile allowance.
-No NEO received perquisites exceeding \$10,000 and no NEO had tax planning or other reimbursable personal expenses in 2022 or 2021.
+(4) The amount shown for Mr. Saxe represents a cash automobile allowance.
+No NEO received perquisites exceeding \$10,000 and no NEO had tax planning or other reimbursable personal expenses in 2023 or 2022.
 The Company does not provide the NEOs with perquisites or personal benefits during or after the NEO's employment, except as disclosed in this Proxy Statement.